Project-MONAI/model-zoo/models/brats_mri_generative_diffusion/docs/README.md

 If you have a GPU with less than 32G of memory, you may need to decrease the batch size when training.
 To do so, modify the `train_batch_size` parameter in the [configs/train_autoencoder.json](../configs/train_autoencoder.json) and [configs/train_diffusion.json](../configs/train_diffusion.json) configuration files.

 - `"train_batch_size"` is number of 3D volumes loaded in each batch.
-- `"perceptual_loss_model_weights_path"` is the path to load pretrained weights for perceptual loss.
+- `"perceptual_loss_model_weights_path"` is the path to load pre-trained weights for perceptual loss.
 This path MUST be provided to ensure correct training.
 Each user is responsible for checking the data source of the pre-trained models, the applicable licenses, and determining if suitable for the intended use.

 ### Training Configuration of Autoencoder
 The autoencoder was trained using the following configuration: